umccr/cttso-ica-to-pieriandx/README.md

 usage: cttso-ica-to-pieriandx.py [-h] [--ica-workflow-run-ids ICA_WORKFLOW_RUN_IDS] [--accession-json ACCESSION_JSON]
                                  [--accession-csv ACCESSION_CSV] [--verbose]

-Given a ica workflow run id, and an input.json file, pull the cttso files and upload to s3 for pieriandx, generate a case, run and informatics job.
+Given an input.json file, pull information from gds, upload to s3 for a single sample, create a case, run and informatics job # Not yet supported

+Given an input csv, pull information from gds, upload to s3 and create a case, run and informatics job is for all samples in the csv.

+One may also specify the ica workflow run ids.
+If these are not specified, the list of workflow runs are searched to find the workflow run on the bases of the library name.

 The following environment variables are expected:
   * ICA_BASE_URL
   * ICA_ACCESS_TOKEN